ecruzolivera/ecruzolivera-website/src/content/blog/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine.md

 }
 ```

-This is the console output:
+This is the terminal output:

 ```bash
 Self transition Lock -> Lock